tubtubs/vanilla-tweaks/README.md

   - If you experience inexplicable crashes, try disabling this patch, and if you manage to reproduce them let me know via an issue.
 The client *should* have no issues being Large Address Aware, but you never know.
 - **Camera skip glitch fix**
   - Fixes the glitch where the camera sometimes skips to face a random direction when rotated.
+- **Crossfaction Res Fix**
+  - Fixes an issue when ressurecting crossfaction players that have released.
+NOTE: Will always let you ressurect crossfaction players that have released, even if they're not in your party.
+Will still ressurect released crossfaction players even if the server doesn't have crossfaction interaction enabled.

+-- **Custom Glues Patch**
+  - Applies a patch that allows custom frames and XML

 ## Usage